 There are a lot of shady websites, on the Internet, that steal your data and identity and sell them off to marketers.
 These websites use browser extensions and login-leaks to secretly steal your information.
 They are mostly invisible, and it is pretty tough to track them with basic tools.
-This Inria Browser Extension and Login-Leak Experiment Tool helps you easily track who is keeping an eye on you, with just the click of a button.
+This Inria Browser Extension, Login-Leak Experiment Tool and Browser Leak Test help you easily track who is keeping an eye on you, with just the click of a button.

 How Does The Detection Process Work

 This part of the process involves exploiting the websites you have already logged in on.
 When trying to get access to a secure web resource, the website redirects you to the login screen when you haven’t logged in.
 This is because the URL is remembered by your browser to help manage future interactions.
 This is where Inria’s trick comes in: it changes this specific URL, so you’ll land on an image if already logged in.

 <img> tag is embedded and pointed towards the login page with the changed URL redirection, two things can happen.
 If you are not logged in, this image will fail to load.
 However, if you are logged in, the image will load properly, and this can be detected quite easily.